Last Updated: November 6, 2023

 Before Chris, I don’t think I had heard the term “ghosting” before.
 It essentially means to just disappear on someone, leaving them hanging.
 This can occur in many ways – the good old-fashioned “he stood me up” bit – but nowadays tends to occur when someone simply cuts communication altogether.
 I’ve also heard this referred to as “blue-ticking” someone, meaning you can see that they read your message on WhatsApp (or whatever form of communication you use) but they didn’t reply.

 Case in point?
-I realised how prevalent ghosting had become when I told my friend about a guy who dumped me over a drink last year, and her first words were, “Aw, he actually broke up with you in person?
+I realized how prevalent ghosting had become when I told my friend about a guy who dumped me over a drink last year, and her first words were, “Aw, he actually broke up with you in person?
 That’s so sweet!”
 True story.

 The second time I was ghosted, I didn’t understand why the guy ended up being such an asshole.